 O pior cego é aquele que não quer ver.
 The worst blind person is the one who doesn't want to see.

-The aim of this research is to identify which of the numerous topics under the umbrella of Community Organizing would be best suited for a training course on that same issue that is targeted specifically at training community leaders from the favelas of Rio de Janeiro.
+The aim of this research is to identify which of the numerous topics within Community Organizing would be best suited for a training course that is targeted specifically to training community leaders from the favelas of Rio de Janeiro.
 With this in mind, there are two main topics that must be examined before the final course topics can be decided upon: the variety of topics that are considered part of community organizing and the needs and current actions of local community organizers in the city.
 Final decisions on the topic must also include the needs of Catalytic Communities.

 Methodology

-In order to develop a broad understanding of community organizing norms, various literature and courses will be examined, as the earlier literature review demonstrates.
-This research will lay a foundation of topics that are normally taught in Community Organizing courses.
+In order to develop a broad understanding of community organizing norms, various literature and courses will be examined, as the literature review demonstrates in chapter 4.
+This research clarifies topics that are normally taught in Community Organizing courses.

 Quantitative Methods

 Discovering the needs and current practices of community organizing in Rio de Janeiro will require a more participatory approach.
-Using the wide network of Catalytic Communities with community leaders across the city, a quantitative survey will be conducted via an online survey.
-Because community organizers are typically extremely busy, working both to earn a living and to improve their communities, little free time is left over.
-I am looking to understand the current understanding of the term “Community Organizing” by leaders and what needs these leaders are in their work for the community.
-Theresa Williamson, CatComm’s director, does not foresee any significant problems getting people to take the survey.
-The leaders they work with trust the organization and understand the benefit that they often yield from working with them.
+Using the wide network of Catalytic Communities with community leaders across the city, a quantitative survey will be conducted online.
+Because community organizers are extremely busy, working both to earn a living and to improve their communities,they have little free time.
+I sought to discover the current meaning of the term “Community Organizing” to leaders and what the needs of their communities are .
+Theresa Williamson, CatComm’s director, did not foresee any significant problems getting people to take the survey.
+The leaders they work with trust the organization and understand the benefits they often yield from working with them.

-Another reason I am utilizing a survey is because the city’s size and number of favelas would prevent me from meeting a majority of the leaders in the city.
+Another reason I utilized a survey is because the city’s size and number of favelas would have prevented me from meeting a majority of the leaders in the city.
 The amount of time required to accomplish this would not be worth the information gathered.
 However, via the Internet, this survey can reach a large number of leaders in a short amount of time.

-After the basic demographic questions, there are only six questions they will be asked.
-(Survey can be found in Addendum A).
-Theses questions primarily aim to gather the needs of leaders, so as to ultimately select topics that will be most useful.
+The survey questions (found in the Appendix) primarily aimed to gather the needs of leaders, so as to ultimately select topics that will be most useful.
 Together with Catalytic Communities, I decided that the questions on this survey were better left open ended, as people often use different terms to describe the same type of activities within their community.
 After the results are collected, ideas and terms will need to be coded and compared with the topics discussed in the literature.

 Qualitative Methods

-The original research plan included seven qualitative interviews with community leaders that Catalytic Communities knows to be particularly effective at community organizing.
-I am aiming to have a variety of people among the types of leaders I will interview: men, women, young, old, from different parts of the city, and in different positions and roles within the community.
-These interviews will be aimed at understanding effective community organizing practices in a uniquely Brazilian context.
+The original research plan included seven qualitative interviews with community leaders who Catalytic Communities knows are effective community organizers.
+My goal was to have a variety of people among the types of leaders I would interview: men, women, young, old, from different parts of the city, and in different positions and roles within the community.
+These interviews would be aimed at understanding effective community organizing practices in a uniquely Brazilian context.
 For example, two of the courses examined discussed the importance of getting commitment and explained how that should be done.
-However, this is likely to be very different in a Brazilian context, as Brazil has a distinctly different understanding of commitment than the USA.
+However, this is likely to be very different in a Brazilian context, as Brazil has a distinctly different understanding of commitment than do people in the USA.